TheForwardDev/doc/en/fields/basic-methods.md

  - `$events` - (optional) triggers [AlpineJS events](/docs/{{version}}/frontend/js#events) after a successful request.

 > [!NOTE]
-> Parameters are not mandatory but should be provided if the field is outside a resource or if you want to specify a completely custom endpoint (then the resource is not needed)
+> Parameters are not mandatory but should be provided if the field is outside a resource or if you want to specify a completely custom endpoint (then the resource is not needed).

 ```php
 Text::make('Name')->updateOnPreview()